East Coast

 Jordan Pond House

-Since 1890s Jordan Pond House has been serving popovers and afternoon tea.
-Continue the tradition, sit at a a wooded table on a expansive lawn next to Jordan Pond and the Bubbles, the mountains nearby.
+Since the 1890s, Jordan Pond House has been serving popovers and afternoon tea.
+To continue the tradition, sit at a wooded table on an expansive lawn next to Jordan Pond and the Bubbles, the nearby mountains.
+This is one of the few places to eat in Acadia National Park.

-Open from mid-May to mid-October from 11 a.m to 9 p.m.
-Full seasonal lunch, afternoon tea and dinner menu available, along with a kids menu.
-Reservations are recommended.
+Open from mid-May to mid-October from seasonal hours from 11 a.m. to 5 p.m. during the spring and extending to 9 p.m. for the summer.
+Full seasonal lunch, afternoon tea and dinner menus are available, along with a kids menu.
+Online reservations are recommended.

 Carriage Tours

 Take a horse-drawn carriage ride along the original carriage roads.
 Built by John D. Rockefeller from 1913 to 1940, the roads are closed to vehicular traffic.
-Carriage rides available for mid-May to mid-October and require an additional fee.
+Wildwood Stables offers carriage rides from mid-May to mid-October.
+Reservations are required.

 How to see Acadia in One Day.